jamesroutley/exclude/README.md

 ```
 usage: exclude [FORBIDDEN file] [INPUT file]

-Iterates though the lines in INPUT, and prints the lines that aren't also in
+Prints out the lines in INPUT, excluding those also in FORBIDDEN.
-FORBIDDEN to stdout.
 ```

 ## Example